Casino: Chapter 15 Recognizes French Accelerated Safeguard Restructuring

 | First tranche press release | April 30, 2024 | 121 stores; EV €698M; allocation across Les Mousquetaires, Auchan, and Carrefour; employee protections described |

-The 2024 operating results release provides additional “scale” context: Casino reported that 366 hypermarket/supermarket stores were sold with disposal proceeds of €1.773 billion, alongside a broader transformation in which 768 convenience outlets were closed (with the company reporting that most were franchisee-operated), 95 stores were converted to franchises, and 3,230 job positions were eliminated.
+Casino's 2024 operating results release reported that 366 hypermarket/supermarket stores were sold with disposal proceeds of €1.773 billion, alongside a broader transformation in which 768 convenience outlets were closed (with the company reporting that most were franchisee-operated), 95 stores were converted to franchises, and 3,230 job positions were eliminated.
 Retail Detail separately framed the workforce/footprint shift as a reduction from approximately 56,000 to 28,000 employees and a strategic focus narrowing toward the Monoprix format in the Paris region.

-The holding-company unwind is also documented in market announcements.
-Rallye disclosed that the Commercial Court of Paris ordered the liquidation/winding-up of Rallye and related holding companies (Foncière Euris, Finatis, and Euris) in April 2024, and that listed instruments were expected to be delisted.
-The operating-company recapitalization proceeded alongside holding-company liquidations that crystallized losses for legacy equity and structurally subordinated creditors.
+Rallye disclosed that the Commercial Court of Paris ordered the liquidation/winding-up of Rallye and related holding companies (Foncière Euris, Finatis, and Euris) in April 2024, with listed instruments expected to be delisted.

 | Date | U.S. chapter 15 milestone (as described in filings) |